 - canned coconut milk (You will need two cans total for this recipe and only use the cream part from the top of each can.)

 - little squeeze of fresh lime to top

 - You will also need an immersion blender (best) or countertop blender.

 And for the very necessary coconut lime cream sauce.
-I actually developed the lime crema as a separate, stand-alone recipe; but feel it is such a necessary element of this butternut squash soup that I included it with this recipe.
+I actually developed the coconut lime crema as a separate, stand-alone recipe; but feel it is such a necessary element of this butternut squash soup that I included it with this recipe.

 - ¾ cup coconut milk canned, (you will only use the cream part on the top and discard the clear liquid)